Frequently Asked Questions

 Imagine walking alongside physicians as they treat patients and perform procedures in the emergency room, outpatient clinic, and medical ward.

-FutureDocs Abroad was created by the National Leadership Academies to give passionate students an opportunity right now to experience what up till now they’ve only seen on TV!
+FutureDocs Abroad was created by the National Leadership Academies to give passionate high school students an opportunity right now to experience what up till now they’ve only seen on TV!

 What can a student gain and experience by taking part in FutureDocs Abroad?